orkestron-ai/software-meta-model/b0-product-core/004-business-architecture.md

 This layer defines **the business structure of the product**.

-It provides a stable map of domains, capabilities, and entities that:
+It provides a stable map of domains, capabilities, functions, and services that:

 - supports architecture
 - grounds processes